rana/tms/README.md

 > Figure 12.
 Moving bits into smaller boxes with SIMD bit-shifting.

 A single box size per block supports SIMDs ability to do one thing on many pieces of data.
-The box size varies from block-to-block for to improve compression size whlie allowing decompression speed.
+The box size varies from block-to-block for to improve compression size while allowing decompression speed.

 ### Variable integer compression